redhat-cop/sqlserver-coi/scripts/mssql-ag-setup/README.md

 fence-setup.sh   - reserved for Red Hat HA fencing configuration.
-                   By default we just use watchdog timers, but for installations that are not bare metal or using Red Hat Virtualization, you'll want to modify this  script to configure a fencing agent.
+                   By default we just use watchdog timers, but for installations that are not bare metal, using Red Hat Virtualization, using Azure, or VMware, you'll want to modify this script to configure a fencing agent.

 ag-add.sh        - adds one or more of a particular type of server
                    to the existing cluster documented in params.sh